-Tasks that will be implemented by the MEAL Unit include:

-- implementing third party monitoring focusing on quality assurance, financial management, including due diligence on financial flows; - carrying out in-depth analyses of partner reporting; - visits to local partners for first-hand observations/spot checks and case-based learning; - undertaking context related impact monitoring to assess whether and how the programme is evolving towards delivering the expected outcomes and overall objectives; - preparing specific studies as needed, including updated regional context analyses, ad-hoc thematic studies, including value-for-money studies, or studies for the Mid-term Review; - planning and implementing MEAL-related learning events; - advising the MENA DAPP Team on the results and outcome of monitoring efforts as evidence; - provision of strategic guidance to the Programme Coordinators and Monitoring officers.
+Tasks that will be implemented by the TA (MEAL) include: advising the MENA DAPP team on the results and outcome of monitoring efforts as evidence for decisions on strategic redirections and/or innovations (adaptive management); implementing third party monitoring focusing on quality assurance, strategic and impact monitoring, including visits to local partners for first-hand observations/spot checks and learning; carrying out in-depth analyses of partner reporting; undertaking specific impact monitoring to assess whether and how the programme is evolving towards delivering the expected outcomes and overall objectives; preparing specific studies as needed and as identified; this could include updated regional context analyses, ad-hoc thematic studies, or studies for the Mid-term Review; planning and implementing MEAL-related learning events, coordinating with the Programme Coordinators, and; provide strategic guidance to the Programme Coordinators and programme MEAL officers.

-The full details on the MEAL Unit will be included in the tender materials.
+The full details on the TA to be provided will be included in the tender materials.